Since 1956 the International Congress for Luther Research has met regularly in different countries and continents.

 Currently, the Continuation Committee is chaired by Prof. Dr. Volker Leppin (Germany).
-The other members are: Prof. Dr. Jane Haemig (USA), Prof. Dr. Armin Kohnle (Germany), Prof. Dr. Robert Kolb (USA), Prof. Dr. Mark Mattes (USA), Prof. Dr. Marius T. Mjaaland (Norway), Prof. Dr. Antti Raunio (Finland), Prof. Dr. Ricardo Rieth (Brazil), Prof. Dr. Christopher Spehr (Germany) and Prof. Dr. Anna Vind (Denmark).
+The other members are: Prof. Dr. Mary Jane Haemig (USA), Prof. Dr. Armin Kohnle (Germany), Prof. Dr. Robert Kolb (USA), Prof. Dr. Mark Mattes (USA), Prof. Dr. Marius T. Mjaaland (Norway), Prof. Dr. Antti Raunio (Finland), Prof. Dr. Ricardo Rieth (Brazil), Prof. Dr. Christopher Spehr (Germany) and Prof. Dr. Anna Vind (Denmark).

 For each Congress, a Local Committee is formed to welcome and host the participants.
 Practical matters such as registration for the event, lodging, receptions, excursions, as well as registration for the seminars and arrangements for the short presentations, and other related services, are taken care of by the Local Committee.